glytoucan/glytoucan/_posts/2019-08-01-new-backend-release.md

 ## Main Features

-* New structure registration process: any structure format or nomenclature accepted.
+* New structure registration process: Any structure format or nomenclature accepted
-* More transparency of how inputted structures are detected, converted, validated, etc.
+* More transparency of how inputted structures are detected, converted, validated, etc
-* Background batch-processing framework introduced.
+* Background batch-processing framework introduced
-* Audited data conversion/modification/validation.
+* Audited data conversion/modification/validation
-* Image background processing.
+* Image background processing
-* New server hardware.
+* New server hardware
-* New [Entries](https://glytoucan.org/Users/structure) page which shows all previous registrations.
+* New [Entries](https://glytoucan.org/Users/structure) page which shows all previous registrations
 * New UI methodology
 * CI introduced (for developer's sanity)